-Jessica McCann, of Los Angeles, California, joined Pittsburgh Ballet Theatre in 2015.
-Her past training includes a year with Alonzo King’s LINES Ballet in San Francisco and American Ballet Theatre in New York, before joining PBT’s Pre-Professional Program in 2013.
+McCann grew up in her hometown of Los Angeles, California performing in all styles of dance and theatre.
+Her later training includes a year with Alonzo King LINES Ballet in San Francisco, and American Ballet Theatre in New York, before joining PBT’s Pre-Professional Program in 2013.

-Since joining the company, McCann has performed in many featured roles, such as the Principal Couple in George Balanchine’s Rubies; the lead in William Forsythe’s In the Middle, Somewhat Elevated; Princess Florine in The Sleeping Beauty; Pas de Trois and Cygnets in Orr’s Swan Lake; Zulma Demi Soloist in Orr’s Giselle; Anita in West Side Story Suite and the First Girl in Fancy Free by Jerome Robbins; Dwight Rhoden’s Ava Maria; and the Sugar Plum Fairy, Marie, Arabian and Snow Queen in Orr’s The Nutcracker.
+She has had the pleasure to perform in featured roles such as the Principal Couple in George Balanchine’s Rubies; the lead in William Forsythe’s In the Middle, Somewhat Elevated; Kitri in Don Quixote Grand pas de deux excerpt; Princess Florine in The Sleeping Beauty; Pas de Trois and Cygnets in Swan Lake; Peasant Pas de Deux and Zulma demi soloist in Giselle; Anita in West Side Story Suite and the First Girl in Fancy Free by Jerome Robbins; Dwight Rhoden’s Ava Maria; Spring Waters Pas de Deux; Flora in Susan Jaffe’s Dracula excerpt, and the Sugar Plum Fairy, Marie, Arabian and Snow Queen in Terrence Orr’s The Nutcracker.

 For its 2017-2018 main-stage season, Pittsburgh Ballet Theatre commissioned McCann to choreograph a new work, the silver line., which made its world premiere in March 2018.
 She has also created Amoeba, a new work for Pittsburgh Ballet Theatre School’s Graduate Program premiered at their end-of-year showcase in 2019.